William IV: Later reign and death

 For the remainder of his reign, William interfered actively in politics only once, in 1834, when he became the last British sovereign to choose a prime minister contrary to the will of Parliament.
-In 1834, the ministry was facing increasing unpopularity and Lord Grey retired; the Home Secretary, William Lamb, 2nd Viscount Melbourne, replaced him.
+In 1834, the ministry was facing increasing unpopularity and Lord Grey retired; the home secretary, William Lamb, 2nd Viscount Melbourne, replaced him.
 Melbourne retained most Cabinet members, and his ministry retained an overwhelming majority in the House of Commons.
 Some members of the Government, however, were anathema to the King, and increasingly left-wing policies concerned him.
 The previous year Grey had already pushed through legislation reforming the Protestant Church of Ireland.
 The Church collected tithes throughout Ireland, supported multiple bishoprics and was wealthy.
 However, barely an eighth of the Irish population belonged to the Church of Ireland.
 In some parishes, there were no Church of Ireland members at all, but there was still a priest paid for by tithes collected from the local Catholics and Presbyterians, leading to charges that idle priests were living in luxury at the expense of Irish people living at the level of subsistence.
 Grey's Act had reduced the number of bishoprics by half, abolished some of the sinecures and overhauled the tithe system.
 Further measures to appropriate the surplus revenues of the Church of Ireland were mooted by the more radical members of the Government, including Lord John Russell.
 The King had an especial dislike for Russell, calling him "a dangerous little Radical."

-In November 1834, the Leader of the House of Commons and Chancellor of the Exchequer, Lord Althorp, inherited a peerage, thus removing him from the Commons to the Lords.
+In November 1834, the leader of the House of Commons and chancellor of the Exchequer, Lord Althorp, inherited a peerage, thus removing him from the Commons to the Lords.
 Melbourne had to appoint a new Commons leader and a new Chancellor (who by long custom, must be drawn from the Commons), but the only candidate whom Melbourne felt suitable to replace Althorp as Commons leader was Lord John Russell, whom William (and many others) found unacceptable due to his radical politics.
 William claimed that the ministry had been weakened beyond repair and used the removal of Lord Althorp—who had previously indicated that he would retire from politics upon becoming a peer—as the pretext for the dismissal of the entire ministry.
 With Lord Melbourne gone, William chose to entrust power to a Tory, Sir Robert Peel.
-Since Peel was then in Italy, the Duke of Wellington was provisionally appointed Prime Minister.
+Since Peel was then in Italy, the Duke of Wellington was provisionally appointed prime minister.
 When Peel returned and assumed leadership of the ministry for himself, he saw the impossibility of governing because of the Whig majority in the House of Commons.
 Consequently, Parliament was dissolved to force fresh elections.
 Although the Tories won more seats than in the previous election, they were still in the minority.
-Peel remained in office for a few months, but resigned after a series of parliamentary defeats.
-Melbourne was restored to the Prime Minister's office, remaining there for the rest of William's reign, and the King was forced to accept Russell as Commons leader.
+Peel remained in office for a few months but resigned after a series of parliamentary defeats.
+Melbourne was reappointed as prime minister, remaining there for the rest of William's reign, and the King was forced to accept Russell as Commons leader.